 The best time to visit Archeon is during some of the organised events there.
 From the Gladiator’s Games until Knight’s Tournaments, you can learn about them while enjoying in some performances and by stepping into their shoes yourself.

-There are many events organised there during the Winter time, too.
-I’ve visited during the Sinterklaas Weekend and it was great for Karlo to participate in many activities in order to gain his ‘Piet diploma’.
-There was a theater show organised, piets were entertaining kids and there was of course Sinterklaas walking around and talking with small visitors.
+There are many events organised there during Winter time, too.
+I’ve visited during the Sinterklaas Weekend, and it was great for Karlo to participate in many activities to gain his ‘Piet diploma’.
+There was a theatre show organised, piets were entertaining kids, and there was, of course, Sinterklaas walking around and talking with small visitors.

 The same Sinterklaas event is going to be organised during the next weekend in Archeon (December 1st and 2nd).
-On a weekend of December 8th and 9th a Midwinter Fair will be organised.
-And then, between December 22nd and January 6th it’s going to became a Dutch Winter World.
+On the weekend of December 8th and 9th, a Midwinter Fair will be organised.
+And then, between December 22nd and January 6th, it’s going to become a Dutch Winter World.
 All the houses and different parts of the park will be showcasing life during the winter in those times.
 There’s going to be an ice skating rink constructed there, as well.

 *TIP: For the whole agenda with all the winter events that are going to be organised in Archeon during December and January, take a look here!